bcgov/brms-rules/README.md

 Request that a team member add you to the ISD-BRE team on GitHub.
 You can also [request approval through github directly](https://github.com/orgs/bcgov/teams/isd-bre).
 Once approved, you will be able to submit edits.

-### 3. Switch to Desired Working Branch
+### 3. Select the Dev Working Branch

-Switch to the branch on which you would like to submit a change.
+Use the dropdown to switch to the `dev` branch.
+New or changed rules must be submitted to this branch for review.

 ![Select working branch](./assets/gifs/switch-to-dev.gif)